Mikhail Khatskilevich: Interwar period

 Sent to study at the Military Academy of the Red Army in late 1920, upon graduation in August 1924 Khatskilevich was appointed chief of staff of the 11th North Caucasian Territorial Cavalry Division of the North Caucasus Military District in Armavir.
 Transferring to serve in the same position with the 1st Special Cavalry Brigade of the Moscow Military District in October 1926, he graduated from Courses of Improvement for Higher Officers at the Frunze Military Academy in 1928.
 Appointed commander of the 63rd Cavalry Regiment of the brigade in November 1928, Khatskilevich became assistant inspector of the cavalry of the Red Army in February 1930.

 He served as chief of the Borisoglebsk-Leningrad Combined Cavalry School from November 1931, and continued as chief when the school was relocated to Tambov in May 1932 and used to form the Combined Cavalry School.
 For his contributions to combat training at the school, Khatskilevich was awarded the Order of the Red Star in May 1936.
 He returned to unit command in November 1936 as commander and military commissar of the 1st Cavalry Division in Ukraine from November 1936, then became commander of the 2nd Cavalry Corps at Zhitomir in July 1937.
 Khatskilevich subsequently became chief of the Cavalry Commanders' Improvement Courses of the North Caucasus Military District before assuming command of the 6th Mechanized Corps of the Western Special Military District in Belarus in June 1940.
 When the Red Army introduced general officer ranks, he became a major general on 4 June.

 World War II

-At the outbreak of Operation Barbarossa on 22 June 1941, Khatskilevich led the corps as part of the 10th Army in the Battle of Białystok–Minsk.
-Between 24 and 25 June the corps counterattacked the German 3rd Panzer Group in the sector of Białystok and Grodno, in which Khatskilevich was killed in action near Białystok on 25 June, three days into the war.
+At the outbreak of Operation Barbarossa on 22 June 1941, Khatskilevich led the 6th Mechanized Corps as part of the 10th Army in the Battle of Białystok–Minsk.
+Between 24 and 25 June the corps counterattacked the German XX Army Corps in the sector of Białystok and Grodno, in which Khatskilevich was killed in action near Białystok on 25 June, three days into the war.